SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 At night, in the small room they gave me off the kitchen, I would lie awake and try to remember the Yavapai language of my past.
 I whispered the words for mother, for father, for the mountain that has been chopped up, for the red earth, for the mesquite harvest.
 I said them so quietly that even I could barely hear them, afraid someone might be listening.

 Sometimes the words came easily.
-Sometimes they slipped away and I chased them, repeating them until they stayed.
+Sometimes they slipped away, and I chased them, repeating them until they stayed.
 Letting them fade frightened me more than anything.

 Captain Burns took me with him sometimes when he went about his duties at the fort.
 I would walk beside his horse, carrying his saddlebag, trying to match his stride.
 The soldiers would look at me.
 Some of them looked with pity.
 Some with curiosity.
 Some with the same look they gave the captured Apache scouts, a look that said I was a thing, not a person.
 A possession.
 A pet.